rdyar/tdfc/_desserts/date-walnut-bars.md

 1 cup butter (2 sticks), softened
 1/2 teaspoon salt

-Grease bottom and sides of 15x10 baking pan (with sides at least 1 inch high).
+Grease bottom and sides of 15x10 baking pan (jelly role pan - with sides at least 1 inch high).
 In large bowl, beat flour, 1/2 cup sugar, butter and salt with mixer at medium speed until mixture resembles coarse crumbs.
 Press firmly and evenly into pan.
 Bake in 350 degree oven for 20 minutes.